 The Results Of The Audit

 At the end of the audit, all issues should be resolved.
 If you have to pay an outstanding balance, it will typically be because you made an honest mistake or interpreted a tax regulation incorrectly.
 If your documentation is in order and the auditor found no mistakes, no tax should be due.
-The auditor will usually advise you of his findings and confirm them in a letter.
-You have at least 30 days to respond and accept or question the findings.
-Although you have been audited, you still have to keep your records and receipts for a minimum of six years after submitting your tax return, and it is a good idea to keep the records of the audit as well.
+The auditor will advise you of their findings and confirm them in a letter.
+If you have a balance owing, that letter will be pink, and you will be explained the reason for the balance and then be asked to sign the letter.